Armenian Food and Drinks

 Armenian food derives most of its magic from the great abundance, quality, and freshness of its locally sourced ingredients.
 Experiencing Armenia means trying all of the delicious meals it has to offer.
-Whether it's in a modern restaurant, a fast food spot, or a traditional home cooked meal – Armenia has many tasty foods to satisfy your tastebuds.
+Whether it's in a modern restaurant, a fast food spot, or a traditional home cooked meal – Armenia has many flavors to satisfy your tastebuds.

 Destination for Food Connoisseurs

-Armenia is a place where recipes are passed on from generation to generation and the signature of specialties become a treasured family secret.
-It is a place where chefs conjure in the kitchen by keeping to traditional recipes, interpreting or even boldly experimenting with old ones.
 You will learn how to bake lavash, make khorovats (barbecue), wrap tolma in grape leaves and learn to distinguish authentic Armenian cognac.
 You will be offered to taste crawfish with raw beer.
 A seemingly casual meal, yet in V century BC Xenophon, an ancient Greek historian, mentioned in “Anabasis” that the beer he tried in Armenia had excellent taste.

 National Geographic included Yerevan in the list of “Six Unexpected Cities for the Food Lovers” mentioning the capital city as one of the best places in Asia with rich cuisine: the magazine advises food lovers to try gastro tours to Armenia.